What we call electricity is the effect of tiny things

 The force required to move one coulomb of electrons in one second

-.
+is called a volt.
 Voltage is the pressure of electrons

 pushing against one another.